The UNESCO Associated Schools Network

 Information

-1. Creating: As a laboratory of ideas, ASPnet develops tests and disseminates innovative educational materials and promotes new teaching and learning approaches based on UNESCO's core values and priorities.
+1. formation: as a hub for innovation, the ANS develops, tests, and disseminates innovative educational materials, and promotes new methods of training and learning based on the core values and priorities of UNESCO.

-2. Teaching and Learning: Capacity-building, innovative teaching and participative learning in specific ASPnet thematic areas allow school principals, teachers, students and the wider school community to integrate UNESCO's values and become role models in their community and beyond.
+2. training and learning: through capacity-building, innovative approaches to learning, and collaborative studies of specific thematic areas, principals, teachers, students, and members of the school community are able to integrate UNESCO's values and serve as role models within their communities and beyond.

 Management